cantidentify/devconnector/README.md

 ![project_sample](index_page_sample.png)

 This project is part of learning full stack course on udemy using MERN stack.
 In this course there are two important parts,
-* First is back-end, by using express, express is a minimal and flexible Node.js web application framework.
-You can learn more about express framwork by this link [Express.js](https://expressjs.com/)
+* First is back-end, by using express as Web Service, express is a minimal and flexible Node.js web application framework.
+You can learn more about express framwork by this link [Express.js](https://expressjs.com/).
+And we use mongoDB for database.
+You can learn more about MongoDB by this link [MongoDB](https://www.mongodb.com/)
-* Second is fron-end, by using react, react is javaScript library created by Jordan Walke, a software engineer at Facebook.
+* Second is front-end, by using react, react is javaScript library created by Jordan Walke, a software engineer at Facebook.
 You can learn more about react by this link [React.js](https://reactjs.org/)

 ## objective
 * To improve knowledge about HTTP and Web Service